ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Methodology

+The single kernels for every complex-valued layer have kernel size $5\times5$.
 After feature extraction, the features are embedded into a token vector of length $D=256$.
+This dimensionality empirically yields the best performance.
 Before the projection phase, the complex-valued feature vector is transferred into the real domain.
-This is achieved by projecting the feature channels into a vector of length 128 and concatenating the real and imaginary parts to obtain a length of $D$.
+This is achieved by projecting the feature maps into a vector of length 128 using a complex-valued linear layer and concatenating the real and imaginary parts to obtain a length of $D$.
 This simplifies subsequent processing while preserving the information extracted from the complex-valued backbone.
 The token vector is then fed into a multi-head self-attention layer with 16 heads.
 This mechanism is used to refine radar features by enabling the model to capture diverse feature dependencies in range as well as angle domain through multiple parallel attention heads.
-Fig. \ref{model-overview} presents the overall model architecture, while Fig. \ref{cplxcnn-backbone} illustrates the complex-valued CNN backbone.
+Fig.~\ref{model-overview} presents the overall model architecture, while Fig.~\ref{cplxcnn-backbone} illustrates the complex-valued CNN backbone.